 - Headstone: A funeral plan does not have a headstone; you will take it separately if you wish.

-- Funeral procession: It also does not include a funeral procession, so that you will arrange it separately.
+- Funeral procession: It also does not include a funeral procession, so you will arrange it separately.

 - Funeral reception: Finally.
-It does not include a funeral reception, so that you may arrange it separately.
+It does not include a funeral reception, so you may arrange it separately.

 Various factors are there to note while purchasing a prepaid funeral plan.
 However, you must ensure the chosen method best matches your needs and wishes.
 Moreover, you must ensure that you have covered your desires and coverage of your funeral services.